ilie-neacsu/crypto_investment/README.md

 A crucial takeaway for the future <span style="color: red; font-weight: bold;"> NEVER SKIP AUTOMATED TESTING </span>, regardless of the circumstances and regardless of project (homework or real world project).<br />

+TODO: <br />
+ - implement unit/integration tests (when I have some bandwidth)

 ---

 This provides a service for ingesting cryptocurrency data and generating investment recommendations based on various statistics.